psmb/docker-neos-alpine/README.md

 In addition to these settings, if you place database sql dump at `Data/Persistent/db.sql`, it would automatically be imported on first container launch.
+If `beard.json` file is present, your distribution will get [bearded](https://github.com/mneuhaus/Beard).

 Example docker-compose.yml configuration: